 There are many reasons that families choose to adopt a baby.
 For my husband and I, we wanted to build our family in the most natural way possible.
 Since we were unable to conceive ourselves, we wanted to have an experience as close to that as possible.
 We were chosen by a birth mother, and we met her several weeks before our son was born.
 When she gave birth, we were able to be in the hospital with him and her until they were discharged.
 This was priceless time spent with the birth family of our son.
 We were able to share him and their love for him.
 It was a beautiful time for all of us and something that I will never forget.

 For many families hoping to adopt a baby, the financial burden can be a deterrent.
-Luckily, we live in an adoption-aware culture that provides many options for grants, employer-offered adoption benefits, adoption specific loans, and other creative ways to fund your adoption plan.
+Luckily, we live in an adoption-aware culture that provides many options for grants, employer-offered adoption benefits, adoption-specific loans, and other creative ways to fund your adoption plan.
 Many friends and family members and even community members are eager to jump on board to help their friends and loved ones build their family through adoption.
 If you’re not comfortable with funding your adoption with the help of your loved ones, you can contact your local bank or credit union to see what your local funding options are.
-If that’s not working for you, a simple Google search of adoption lending options will open the doors the financial world at your fingertips.
+If that’s not working for you, a simple Google search of adoption lending options will open the doors of the financial world at your fingertips.

 Social media has become an invaluable tool in building your family through adoption.
 In addition to several social media platforms that can be a great way to spread the word that you’re looking to adopt a baby, there are many profile sites where you can post your photo and brief description of your family and the parameters you have chosen for your family.
 The outreach of social media is impressive, and it is possible to find birth parents using various social media sources.
 You’ll want to use discernment and caution as not every potential birth parent is legitimate.